-Source: CMS Shared Savings Program January 2022 Fast Facts.
+Source: CMS Shared Savings Program January 2023 Fast Facts.

-- The number of beneficiaries assigned to MSSP ACOs grew rapidly through 2018 but has leveled off in recent years.
-In 2022, 19 percent of beneficiaries enrolled in both Part A and Part B were assigned to an MSSP ACO (see Chart 5-1). - The number of ACOs peaked at 561 in 2018 and then declined to 487 in 2019.
-Growth in the number of ACOs was relatively flat between 2019 and 2022. - CMS finalized changes to MSSP at the end of 2018 that included (1) requiring ACOs to transition toward greater levels of financial risk and (2) using regional spending as a component of all ACO benchmarks (the spending levels used to measure an ACO's financial performance).
-These changes coincided with some ACOs dropping out of the program and fewer new ACOs joining. - While the number of ACOs and assigned beneficiaries has leveled off in recent years, the number of beneficiaries per ACO continues to increase (data not shown).
+The number of beneficiaries assigned to MSSP ACOs grew rapidly through 2018 but has leveled off in recent years.
+In 2023, 18 percent of beneficiaries enrolled in both Part A and Part B were assigned to an MSSP ACO (see Chart 5-1).

+The number of ACOs peaked at 561 in 2018 and then declined to 487 in 2019.
+In 2023, the number of ACOs declined to 456-the lowest level since 2016.

+CMS finalized changes to MSSP at the end of 2018 that included (1) requiring ACOs to transition toward greater levels of financial risk and (2) using regional spending as a component of all ACO benchmarks (the spending levels used to measure an ACO's financial performance).
+These changes coincided with some ACOs dropping out of the program and fewer new ACOs joining.

+While the number of assigned beneficiaries has leveled off in recent years, the number of beneficiaries per ACO continues to increase (data not shown).

-Chart 5-3.
-Distribution of ACOs and types of providers participating in MSSP, by number of attributed beneficiaries, 2020
+Chart 5-3 Distribution of ACOs and types of providers participating in MSSP, by number of attributed beneficiaries, 2021